rodrigodzf/Jack-Audio-For-Unity/README.md

 ## Introduction

-This library/plugin enables the multichannel audio routing between Unity3D and JackAudio.
+This library/plugin enables multichannel audio routing between Unity3D and JackAudio.
 Simply import the compiled bundle/dll to your project.

 ## Installation

 ### Windows

-Install Jack and follow the instructions in the [Jack Audio website](http://jackaudio.org/faq/jack_on_windows.html).
+Install Jack v1.9.11 by following the instructions on the [Jack Audio website](http://jackaudio.org/faq/jack_on_windows.html).
 Make sure the JackRouter.dll is registered in your system.

+Important: If you want to use a different Jack version, you have to compile the plugin from source by yourself.

 ### macOS and Linux